AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphql-optimization.md

 **Recommendation**

-When using persisted GraphQL queries with a CDN, make sure to set appropriate HTTP cache control headers.
-Every persisted query can have its own specific set of cache control headers.
-The headers can be set over API (AEM 6.5, AEM Cloud Service) or the AEM GraphiQL Query UI (AEM Cloud Service).
+When using persisted GraphQL queries with a CDN, it is recommended to set appropriate HTTP cache control headers.

+Each persisted query can have its own specific set of cache control headers.
+The headers can be set over the [GraphQL API](/help/headless/graphql-api/content-fragments.md) or the [AEM GraphiQL IDE](/help/headless/graphql-api/graphiql-ide.md).

 **Further Reference**